brebh/Seq2Seq-for-online-signal/README.md

 the offline handwriting to be recovered must be on the folder redraw.

 # Models
-you can access to our drive that contain the third model which is a big file Link : https://drive.google.com/file/d/1Pv1Mp3-N-zmV3cmAXWBACQnkhk2fB3pu/view?usp=sharing&fbclid=IwAR3LAltSY31gkojeRANXqy3_e4Xt9e4YLRaeN17PVLwaTrsJk8jMg3LPfxk
+you can access to our drive that contain the third model which is a big file.
+Link : https://drive.google.com/file/d/1Pv1Mp3-N-zmV3cmAXWBACQnkhk2fB3pu/view?usp=sharing&fbclid=IwAR3LAltSY31gkojeRANXqy3_e4Xt9e4YLRaeN17PVLwaTrsJk8jMg3LPfxk